 If your uploaded information and health history have not been received by August 8th, the privilege of academic registration will be jeopardized.

 Students with incomplete health information will be required to present to Health Service during Orientation Week.
 This mandatory visit could jeopardize participation in Orientation Programming.
 Student OneCards (I.D. cards) will be withheld.

 2. How will I know if you have received my health information?

-3. Where do I mail the health forms if I don’t have the ability to upload documents?
+3. Where do I mail the health forms if I can't upload documents?

 Wellesley College Health Service

 Please make copies of all forms you mail for your own records.

 4. What do I do if I cannot locate my immunization record?

 You have a few options to discuss with your clinician:

 - You may be re-immunized.
 This will involve multiple vaccines given in multiple series.